Planting & Feeding: The Complete Information for Thriving Gardens

 • Soil Incorporation: Mix granular fertilizers into the soil before planting to ensure even distribution of nutrients.

 • Top Dressing: For established plants, sprinkle fertilizer on the soil surface around the base.
-This method is effective for and annuals.
+This method is effective for perennials and annuals.

 • Foliar Feeding: Spray liquid fertilizers directly onto plant leaves for quick absorption.
 This technique is especially beneficial for addressing nutrient deficiencies that manifest in leaf symptoms.